JB Pritzker: Abortion

 Pritzker is pro-choice and a vocal supporter of abortion rights.
 During the 2018 gubernatorial Democratic primaries, Planned Parenthood supported Pritzker, along with Kennedy and Biss.

 On January 22, 2019, Pritzker signed an executive order giving state employees and women covered under Illinois state health insurance expanded reproductive coverage, including abortion.
 Planned Parenthood officials praised the move and attended the signing event.

 In October 2023, Pritzker launched and funded the abortion rights nonprofit Think Big America, which targets ballot measures in other states as part of a broader campaign "combating far-right extremism".

+Alliance of governors

+In November 2024, Pritzker and other U.S. state governors established Governors Safeguarding Democracy, an alliance to protect state interests against anticipated changes in the federal government.

+Cannabis

+Pritzker supports expanding Illinois's medical marijuana program and legalizing recreational cannabis in Illinois.
+In 2019, he signed into law the Illinois Cannabis Regulation and Tax Act, which effectively legalized the possession and regulated sale of marijuana for recreational purposes starting in 2020.